The Simplest B Decay, Precisely: Conclusions

 For scales below $\lambdaqcd$, we have performed a systematic, non-perturbative matching of SCET onto a low-energy description in the framework of heavy-hadron chiral perturbation theory (HH$\chi$PT), treating the low-energy dynamics of the charged lepton in boosted heavy-lepton effective theory (bHLET).
+We have split up the decay rate into ``direct'' and ``indirect'' contributions, where the direct contribution contains the soft-photon corrections to the \bmunu\ process, with photon energies below a threshold $E_{\rm cut}$.
+Our RG-improved expression for this contributions given in \eqref{eq:Gammadir} reads

-In the hadronic sector, the relevant degrees of freedom of this low-energy theory include the ($B$, $B^\ast$) heavy spin doublet of meson states as well as the light pseudoscalar mesons $\pi,K,\eta$.
+In this expression, the leading double and single QED logarithms as well as leading-logarithmic QCD effects are resummed for the first time, in the limit where the running of $\alpha$ is neglected (this can be generalized, see Appendix~\ref{app:running}).
+The indirect contributions corresponds to decay processes proceeding via an intermediate (off-shell) excited $B$-meson resonance.
+In the hadronic sector, the relevant degrees of freedom of the low-energy theory include the ($B$, $B^\ast$) heavy spin doublet of meson states as well as the light pseudoscalar mesons $\pi,K,\eta$.
 In this regime, structure-dependent effects arise from two sources: the $B^-\to B^{\ast-}\gamma$ transition followed by the weak decay $B^{\ast-}\to\ell^-\spac\bar\nu_\ell$ that is not chirally suppressed, and the transition $B-\to B^{\ast-}\pi^0$ followed by an electromagnetic decay (almost always $\pi^0\to\gamma\gamma$) by the on-shell pion, mediated by the chiral anomaly.
 This latter contribution arises as soon as $E_{\rm cut}>m_{\pi^0}$ and becomes the dominant decay mode once the veto scale exceeds 220\,MeV.

 In our phenomenological analysis we have provided numerical estimates of the QED corrections to the $B^-\to\mu^-\spac\bar\nu_\mu\spac(\gamma)$ rate, showing that they amount to a relative correction of the order of a few percent (for veto energies below the pion mass), an effect that is relevant for Belle\,II and essential for FCC-ee.
 The structure-dependent component to these corrections is coincidentally modest for the process at hand, becoming relevant only at a future Tera-$Z$ machine like FCC-ee.
 This conclusion however relies on numerical cancellations that are not obvious from the outset and should not be assumed to be generic for other decay channels.